bindopen/BindOpen.Kernel/docs/Current-Release-Note.md

 # New features

-- [X] Publish XSD files
+- [X] Updating all the XSD files (location, include statements...).
-- [X] The default data source is the first declared as default or the first data source otherwise
+- [X] DataItemSet becomes TDataItemSet class.
+- [X] Only Add(item) method is virtual in TDataItemSet class.

 # Fixes

-- [X] Scopes are now specified on data depots at host loading.
+- [X] None.

 # Lifecycle news

+- [X] Documentation website will be available soon at [docs.bindopen.org](https://docs.bindopen.org).
-Release notes will be available soon.
+- [X] Release note history will be available soon.

 # Downloads